 Bad – Beef

-The average American will eat 57.5 pounds of beef this year.
+The average American will eat around 58 pounds of beef this year.
 At between 27 and 60 kg CO2-eq per kilogram greenhouse gas emissions, more than 6 kg CO2-eq per serving, beef tops most lists as the most carbon-intensive of all foods.

 Bad – Mutton and Lamb

-The Environmental Working Group (EWG) estimates that producing 1 lb. lamb produces more emissions than the same serving of beef.
+The Environmental Working Group (EWG) estimates that producing 1 pound of lamb produces more emissions than the same serving of beef.
 However, Americans don’t eat much lamb and mutton.

 In short, avoid both beef and lamb to minimize your foodprint.
 Swap these proteins for the options below to cut your emissions by up to one-half in your next meal.